FOSSEE/sdes-stscripts/TDD/using_python_framework_for_tdd/tdd2_script.rst

    ..
 At the end of this tutorial, you will be able to:

  ..
-1. Know what is TDD.
+Understand the use of persistent test cases.
  ..
-2. Understand the use of test cases.
+Write doctest and unittest for any given function.
  ..
-3. Write simple tests for a function.
+Understand the use of nosetest.

 ..
 Prerequisites
 .. -------------